Skip to main content

 How to create a database in Confluence

-1. Navigate to the space you want the database to be a part of.
-Click Create from the Confluence toolbar.
+1. Navigate to the space where you want the database to live and click Create in the top Confluence toolbar.

 The Create button in Confluence with a dropdown showing the Database option